namjuu3913/Delta_me13_py/README.md

 ## About the Project
-Delta-me13 Python Prototype is a character chatbot that runs locally using a quantized GGUF LLM and multilingual sentence embeddings.
+Delta-me13_py is a character chatbot that runs locally using a quantized GGUF LLM and multilingual sentence embeddings.
 It aims to provide responsive, multilingual dialog while keeping resource usage modest.

-**Highlights**
+I started this project after I got inspiration from a game named HSR(Honkai Star Rail).
+Currently, this code is somewhat messy and runs on hopes and dreams now, but I will work on fixing it.

+## Development environment
+* OS: Windows 11
+* IDE: Visual Studio 2022
+* CudaToolKit: 12.9
+* CPU: Ryzen 9 7900x
+* GPU: RTX 5080
+* DRAM: 96 GB DDR5 RAM

+## Goal of this project
+I have goals for this project, and I need collaborators to achieve them.

+**Goals**
+* GUI
+* Implement the emotion module. (for more humanlike actions)
+* Add function calls. (make the character act)
+* Add a simulation module to simulate the action of a virtual persona(character) in a series of events.
+* Add custom C++ lib
+* Most importantly, enhance Python and C++ skills

+## Highlights
 - Multilingual conversations via `paraphrase-multilingual-mpnet-base-v2`
 - Local LLM (GGUF) inference for privacy and speed
 - FAISS-based vector search for fast retrieval over dialogue/context

-### Installation
+## Installation

 Follow these steps to set up the project environment locally.
 This guide covers installing necessary system-level dependencies, setting up a Python virtual environment, and downloading the required models.